summernote/summernote/README.md

 #### 2. Place a `div` tag

-Then place a `div` tag somewhere in the `body` tag.
+Place a `div` tag somewhere in the `body` tag.
 This element will be replaced with the summernote editor.

 ```html
 <div id="summernote">Hello Summernote</div>